Choose the appropriate center mode

-Choosing the right center mode is crucial for content creation.
-Through the following content, you will learn how to obtain and modify the center mode, as well as suggestions for selecting the appropriate center mode.
+Choosing the appropriate center mode is crucial for content creation.
+Through the following content, you will learn how to obtain and modify center modes, as well as recommendations for selecting the right center mode.

 Before you begin

-- Learn the basic concepts, components, and workflow of a session through Introduction to AR Session.
+- Understand the basic concepts, components, and workflow of a session through AR session introduction.

-- Learn the basic concepts of center mode and its impact on the movement behavior of objects in the scene through Center Mode of AR Session.
+- Learn the basic concepts of center modes in AR sessions and their impact on object motion behavior in scenes through Center modes in AR session.

 Get available center modes

-During a session, only the center modes available for the current session will be displayed in the Center dropdown of the Inspector panel.
+During session runtime, only the center modes available for the current session are displayed in the Center dropdown menu of the Inspector panel.
 If the session is not started, all center modes will be displayed.

-This image shows the available center modes for a session when using the CameraDeviceFrameSource in the editor.
+This image shows the center modes available in the session when using CameraDeviceFrameSource in the editor.

-In scripts, you can obtain the list of available center modes for the current session after the session is successfully assembled through the ARSession.AvailableCenterMode property.
+In scripts, you can obtain the list of center modes available in the current session after the session is successfully assembled through the ARSession.AvailableCenterMode property.

 For example, the following code demonstrates how to check if a center mode is available in the current session: